tim-kos/CakePHP-Asset-Management-Plugin/README.md

 Dealing with javascript files and css files is easy.
 You just include all your stylesheets and scripts on every page.
 However, with all these mobile devices accessing your app we must make an effort to reduce loading time.
 Non-mobile users will also appreciate efforts to optimize frontend performance of your app, as it's in most cases a far more serious bottleneck than the performance of your backend (php, mysql, etc).

 The Asset plugin does exactly that for you - it combines and minifies scripts and stylesheets and makes sure, that only the assets needed for a specific view are loaded.
-It also supports preprocessors like LESS and Coffeescript.
+It also supports preprocessors like LESS, Coffeescript and Kaffeine.
 Here is the full feature set:

 ## Features